• Skip to main content

 5. Pour in the white wine and chicken broth and cook until the liquid stops bubbling (about a minute).

-6. Tuck the lemons slices throughout the artichokes, then nestle the chicken thighs into the pan.
-Bring the liquid to a simmer.
+6. Tuck the lemons slices throughout the artichokes, then nestle the chicken thighs into the pan, then bring the liquid to a simmer.

 7. Transfer the skillet to a 375°F oven and braise until the chicken is cooked through – anywhere from 20-25 minutes, depending on size, or until the internal temperature reaches 165°F. Use a thermometer friends – it’s your poultry BFF.